26-Year-Old Third Baseman – Colorado Rockies

 Agreed to terms with the Rockies on a one-year, $5 million contract in January 2016, avoiding arbitration.

-Arenado went 2-for-4 with a two-run homer and two runs in a victory over the Brewers on Friday.
+Arenado went 2-for-4 with a two-run home run and a second run scored in Tuesday's 6-0 win over the Marlins.

 To instantly reveal our fantasy analysis of every player – including Nolan Arenado – simply subscribe now.